amellalalex/weenyterm/docs/shell-integration.md

 to environment variables, except that they are variables associated with a given pane rather than a process.

-Installing the wezterm shell integration will define the following user vars by default:
+Installing the weenyterm shell integration will define the following user vars by default:

 * `WEZTERM_PROG` - the command line being executed by the shell